turgu1/maison/Readme.md

 ```
 3. Connect the device to the computer

-4. Initiate the flash memory preparation of the SPIFFS file system using the following PlatformIO "Upload File System image" task from the IDE.
+4. Initiate the flash memory preparation of the SPIFFS file system using the PlatformIO "Upload File System image" task from the IDE.

+## 6. MQTT Broker

+(To be completed)

-## Messages sent by the framework
+## 7. Messages sent by the framework

 The Maison framework automate some messages that are sent to the **maison/status** topic.
 All messages are sent using a JSON formatted string.